Osiris-Team/1JPM/README.md

-1JPM works in a very similar way to Gradle, however everything in 1JPM is a plugin (even all its tasks), and third-party plugins can be added simply by appending their Java code inside ThirdPartyPlugins (these must be written in Java 8 and not use external dependencies).
+1JPM works in a very similar way to Gradle, however everything in 1JPM is a plugin (even all its tasks), and third-party plugins can be added simply by appending their Java code inside ThirdPartyPlugins.
+You can find a list here at [#1jpm-plugin](https://github.com/topics/1jpm-plugin?o=desc&s=updated).
+(these must be written in Java 8 and not use external dependencies).

 ```java